LordDashMe/php-static-class-interface/README.md

     }
 }

-// This is Service Class.
+// This is the Service Class.
 $service = new ServiceClass();
 $service->testService('ServiceClass'); // echo Hello World ServiceClass!